Azure/reliable-web-app-pattern-dotnet/README.md

-# Scalable Web App Pattern
+# Reliable Web App Pattern

-This repository provides resources to help developers build a Scalable web app on Azure.
-A Scalable Web App is a set of services, code, and infrastructure deployed in Azure that applies practices from the Well-Architected Framework.
+This repository provides resources to help developers build a Reliable web app on Azure.
+A Reliable Web App is a set of services, code, and infrastructure deployed in Azure that applies practices from the Well-Architected Framework.
 This pattern is shared with three components to help you use Azure to build a web app that follows Microsoft's recommended guidance for achieving reliability, scalability, and security in the cloud.

-3 components of the Scalable web app are:
+3 components of the Reliable web app are:
-* [A Guide](ScalableWebApp.md) that demonstrates the guidance and explains the context surrounding the decisions that were made to build this solution
+* [A Guide](ReliableWebApp.md) that demonstrates the guidance and explains the context surrounding the decisions that were made to build this solution
 * A starting point solution that demonstrates how these decisions were implemented as code
 * A starting point deployment pipeline with bicep resources that demonstrate how the infrastructure decisions were implemented

-To Get Started on Scalable Web App Patterns, [Watch the Introduction Video (8 mins)](https://microsoftapc-my.sharepoint.com/:v:/g/personal/nanil_microsoft_com/EaFYz80v2W1CoGKwFxbvuIEBLO6xenwwtv03apn3yv6mMg):
+To Get Started on Reliable Web App Patterns, [Watch the Introduction Video (8 mins)](https://microsoftapc-my.sharepoint.com/:v:/g/personal/nanil_microsoft_com/EaFYz80v2W1CoGKwFxbvuIEBLO6xenwwtv03apn3yv6mMg):

 [![screenshot azd env new](./assets/Guide/Intro-video.png)](https://microsoftapc-my.sharepoint.com/:v:/g/personal/nanil_microsoft_com/EaFYz80v2W1CoGKwFxbvuIEBLO6xenwwtv03apn3yv6mMg)